inbo/niche_vlaanderen/docs/running.rst

 Optionally - Jupyter Notebook
 =============================

-If you want to run niche_vlaanderen interactively, we recommend using a [jupyter notebook](http://jupyter.org/).
+If you want to run niche_vlaanderen interactively, we recommend using a  `Jupyter notebook <http://jupyter.org/>`_.

-To run this, from the `Anaconda/Miniconda prompt` do:
+To use Jupyter Notebooks, from the `Anaconda/Miniconda prompt` do:

 .. code-block:: default